Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Very large images can spill over into the body of a page or alter the position of text or other elements used within a header or footer.
 In such situations, it is recommended that you reduce the size of the image and then attach it to your Confluence page again.
 If you prefer to keep the image size and want to move the content lower instead, you can do so by configuring the margin-top properties in the @page CSS rule.

 By default, a header or footer image is aligned to the left-hand side of the page.
-However, you can align this image to the centre or right-hand side of a page by adding either the text-align:center or text-align:right properties to your style attribute.
+However, you can align this image to the center or right-hand side of a page by adding either the text-align:center or text-align:right properties to your style attribute.
 For example, to align the header image to the right-hand side of the page, your style attribute would look similar to this: style="margin-top:10mm; text-align:right".

 Adding a dynamic title to the title page